bondarenko-elena/Libft/README.md

 # 3_Libft
-This first project as a student of 42 will make consolidate acquired pool.
-The main goal is to recode a number of standard C library functions, as well as other utility functions that will be reused throughout curriculum.
+The main goal of this project is re-coding a set of standard C library functions, as defined in their man.